rahulsrma26/rahulsrma26.github.io/content/articles/gate-2011-solution/index.md

 ---
 title: GATE 2011 Solution
 description: This is my attempt to answer the questions appeared in GATE 2011 Computer Science paper.
-I have also included some tips and reference books.
 I cleared the exam with 35th rank.
+I have included some tips and reference books for the GATE aspirants.
+I have also tried to give an explanation for most of the solutions.
 image: preview.png
 author: rahulsharma
 date: 2011-05-01